Top 10 Least Romantic Love Songs You Should Not Play For Your Sweetheart On Valentine’s Day

 Valentine’s Day is always one of those holidays that comes around and people look to go all out for the one they love.
-There will be romantic dinners and thoughtful presents and beautiful flowers handed out to bring forth true showings of love and affection.
+There will be romantic dinners, thoughtful presents, and beautiful flowers handed out to bring forth true showings of love and affection.
 Unfortunately, not everyone puts a ton of thought in and will sometimes rush into things, and that’s why you need to remember not to play any of the top 10 least romantic songs for your sweetheart.

 When it comes to choosing the right music for your dinner or an evening in, you’ll want to pick it all very carefully.
 Some songs may sound wonderful and have a beautiful melody, but make sure you listen to the lyrics or you could end up in an incredibly embarrassing situation.